What is a transverse flute?

 - The grip on the flute should be firm but without tension.

 In order for the fingers to play the keys or holes in the correct way, the flute must be held with the phalanx of the left thumb.
-The other fingers should be placed over the center of the keys, especially if it is a flute with closed keys.
+The other fingers should be placed over the center of the keys, especially if it's a flute with closed keys.

-Similarly, it is important to acquire some studies such as those of Moyse, Taffanel, Andersen, Kohler, Boehm, Kuhlau and Gariboldi.
+Similarly, it's important to acquire some studies such as those of Moyse, Taffanel, Andersen, Kohler, Boehm, Kuhlau and Gariboldi.
 These contain interesting exercises that contribute to the development of different skills, including the fingering of the transverse flute.